“Walk with You” Suicide Prevention Campaign

 Life Education and Bereavement Care Groups

-In response to these needs, the Life Education and Bereavement Care Groups aim to promote students’ holistic wellness and resilience through experiential learning, peer support, and reflective practices.
-These groups offer a safe and supportive space where students can cultivate emotional awareness, develop self-compassion, and learn to navigate life’s inevitable hardships and uncertainties.
+To meet these needs, the Life Education and Bereavement Care Groups aim to promote students’ overall mental health and resilience through experiential learning, peer support, and reflective practice.

 Upcoming Activities